kexa-io/Kexa/CONTRIBUTING.md

 ### **Gathering data**

-A file to collect data whose path will be "./Kexa/services/addOn".
-It is named as follows: [extension's name]Gathering.service.ts .
+A file to collect data whose path will be `./Kexa/services/addOn`.
+It is named as follows: `[extension's name]Gathering.service.ts`.
 The entry point for this file is a function named "collectData", which takes one arguments.
 The argument is a list containing all the configs for your addOn.
 This list corresponds to what you can find in the default.json file in the key that has the same name as your addOn.
 As additional information per item in the list, you have "ObjectNameNeed" which corresponds to the CategoryItem solicity in the rules set up.
 This helps you, to optimize your addOn and make faster, more targeted collections.
 The return format of this function is as shown in the following example. exemple :

 ```json
 [
   {